winstonmhango23/air-framework-tutorials/series-tutorials/05-templates-and-jinja-integration.md

 {% endblock %}
 ```

+Template inheritance in Jinja works by defining named blocks in the parent template that can be overridden by child templates.
+When a child template extends a parent, it can define its own content for any of the named blocks.
+Blocks that aren't overridden in the child template will use the content from the parent template.
+This system allows you to create a consistent site structure while giving individual pages the flexibility to customize their content.

 ## Working with Template Filters and Functions

 Jinja provides a rich set of built-in filters and functions, and you can also create custom ones: